TheGeneticsGuy/Guild-Roster-Manager/GRM - To Do List.md

   -- RBG rating
   -- Arena rating

   -- Possibly give option to set it to custom note if you are in GRM, share alt data as well.

 # **BUG FIXES**

-* StaticPopup is closing on Escape, which is bad if you die and hit escape.
-It should only on the GRM one.
-This seems to be affecting Classic Vanilla only, but I haven't been able to reproduce though I saw it once lol.

 * Birthday column on Audit window is not sorting when clicked.
 Note, when selecting "Include bdays as incomplete," the sorting works fine, interestingly enough.